Wildlife

 Birds (hummingbirds) -- Rufous Hummingbird, Ruby-throated Hummingbird.

-Birds (perching) -- Red-winged Blackbird, Yellow-headed Blackbird, Mountain Bluebird, Black-capped Chickadee, Brown-headed Cowbird, Common Crow, Gray-crowned Rosy Finch, House Finch, American Goldfinch, Dark-eyed Junco, Eastern Kingbird, Black-billed Magpie, Western Meadowlark, Common Raven, American Robin, Northern Shrike, Chipping Sparrow, House Sparrow, Savannah Sparrow, White-crowned Sparrow, Starling, Cedar Waxwing.
+Birds (perching) -- Red-winged Blackbird, Yellow-headed Blackbird, Mountain Bluebird, Black-capped Chickadee, Brown-headed Cowbird, Common Crow, Gray-crowned Rosy Finch, House Finch, American Goldfinch, Pine Grosbeak, Blue Jay, Dark-eyed Junco, Eastern Kingbird, Black-billed Magpie, Western Meadowlark, Common Raven, American Robin, Northern Shrike, Chipping Sparrow, House Sparrow, Savannah Sparrow, White-crowned Sparrow, Starling, Cedar Waxwing.

 Insects -- (mosquitoes), (flies), (spiders), (bees), (wasps), (butterflies).